FuturICT2/FIN4Documentation/docs/dapp-overview.rst

 The three icons in the top bar are for showing the users QR code, reloading the page and for getting notified about new messages.

+The various boxes shown are explained in the chapter `More functionalities <more-functionalities.html>`_.

 Tokens
 ~~~~~~